scivision/fortran-pathlib/API.md

 p%path() == "<absolute path of current working directory>/b"
 ```

 Canonicalize path.
-This means to normalize, resolve symbolic links, resolve relative paths when the path exists.
+This means to normalize, resolve symbolic links, resolve relative paths.
 For case-insensitive filesystems, the path's actual case is returned.
 If the path doesn't exist and no absolute path is given, the path is resolved as far as possible with existing path components, and then ".", ".." are lexiographically resolved.
+The non-existing path may be absolutized based on the current working directory depending on the system (macOS does this).

 * "strict" if true required the path to exist (default false).
 * "expand_tilde" if true expands the tilde "~" (default true).